utdata/rwdir/docs/05-transform.md

   arrange(desc(borehole_depth))
 ```

-All the tidyverse functions understand the pipe, and we'll be using it a lot.
-It makes it easier to write and understand the code.

-Another advantage you'll see is you can use tab completion in more places when you use pipes.
-RStudio better understands the fields you are working with when you declare the data frame first.

 ### Your turn to combine and pipe

 Find a list of the deepest irrigation wells in Travis County in 2017.
 Use the pipe to string together your functions.